Larmes de couteau: Synopsis

 In the middle of the stage is a hanged man – the neighbour Saturn.
 A woman and her daughter Eleonore chat about music to the sound of a waltz on the accordion.
 Before they a quarrel develops, Eleonore spots the hanged man and falls instantly in love with him.
 Her mother scolds her, and reminds her that today the handsome Mr Satan, who excites all the women is to come; Satan arrives with a bouquet gathered from graves of immortal lovers, and declares his love for both women.
-Eleonor remains true to her hanged man.
-So Satan marries Eleanor and the hanged man in front of the assembled neighbours.
+Eleonore remains true to her hanged man.
+So Satan marries Eleonore and the hanged man in front of the assembled neighbours.

-Alone with her newly-wed husband she cannot get him to reciprocate her ardour; Satan reappears, showing Eleanore how his heart beats but Eleanor nervously dismisses him.
-He then returns in the form of a black bicycle racer, and Eleanore considers flirting with him to arouse her husband's jealousy.
+Alone with her newly-wed husband she cannot get him to reciprocate her ardour; Satan reappears, showing Eleonore how his heart beats but Eleonore nervously dismisses him.
+He then returns in the form of a black bicycle racer, and Eleonore considers flirting with him to arouse her husband's jealousy.
 Her mother also takes a liking to the cyclist.
 But the cyclist's head cracks and the devil's face is visible; Eleonora is horrified while her mother is unmoved.

 Eleonore in despair at her failure to arouse her hanged husband stabs herself.
-The mother returns to find Eleanor dead and accuses the hanged man of murder.
-His rope breaks, the hanged man falls, comes back to life and bends over Eleanore, whereupon she also revives.
+The mother returns to find Eleonore dead and accuses the hanged man of murder.
+His rope breaks, the hanged man falls, comes back to life and bends over Eleonore, whereupon she also revives.
 She declares her love for the hanged man and the two embrace.
 Their mother with pleasure.
 The hanged man's head bursts open revealing Satan, and Eleonore clutches her heart.
 Even mother is frightened of the devil, but has to admit that he is attractive.
 Satan blows kisses to both and flees.
-The mother laments the adulterer, while Eleonora cries: "I am a poor misunderstood woman!".
+The mother laments the adulterer, while Eleonore cries: "I am a poor misunderstood woman!".